-When your GP examines you, they may look for jaundice (yellowing of the skin), feel your tummy and send blood or urine samples.
-If your symptoms include abdominal (tummy) pain, weight loss and jaundice together then you should be referred to hospital as urgent.
-This does not mean that you definitely have pancreatic cancer, it does mean that your symptoms need investigation quickly.
+When your GP examines you, they may look for jaundice (yellowing of the skin), feel your tummy and send blood or urine samples to be tested.
+If your symptoms include abdominal (tummy) pain, weight loss and jaundice together, then you should be referred to hospital urgently.
+This does not mean that you definitely have pancreatic cancer, it just means that your symptoms need investigation quickly.

 Testing for pancreatic cancer

-Whether you are investigated for pancreatic cancer through a GP referral or the hospital, diagnosis is similar.
+Once referred to the hospital, you may meet several healthcare professionals.
+You maybe asked many questions, including your history and be sent for more tests.
+This helps to decide what tests you may need.
+Often, people with pancreatic cancer are diagnosed after visiting an accident and emergency department.
+This may be because your symptoms have worsened quickly or have started suddenly.
+Whether you are investigated for pancreatic cancer through a GP referral or the hospital, the diagnosis is similar.
 You will be referred to a gastroenterologist or another specialist to carry out tests and try and find out what is causing your symptoms.

 Waiting for results